-Special Light Sport Aircraft (S-LSA) Considerations with SkyView cases, updating SkyView's Software.
+Special Light Sport Aircraft (S-LSA) Considerations with SkyView

+Modifications / configuration changes to S-SLA aircraft generally require a Letter of Authorization (LOA) from the aircraft manufacturer or authorized dealer.
+This includes modifications as minor as adding a new SkyView component, such as a panel unit, or, in some cases, updating SkyView's Software.
 If you have an S-LSA, it is recommended that you consult your aircraft's Pilot Operating Handbook and aircraft's Maintenance Manual.
 These will guide you in what modifications, including whether Software updates, are permitted.
 Please consult your authorized dealer, or your manufacturer, if you have questions.